steve-perkins/MediaGallery-electron/README.md

 MediaGallery
 ============
+> NOTE: Primary development is hosted on GitLab:  https://gitlab.com/steve-perkins/MediaGallery.
+If you're
+> reading this on GitHub, then note that this repo is a mirror which can sometimes be slightly out of date.

 A simple media viewer desktop application, written to explore [Electron](http://electron.atom.io/) and [TypeScript](http://www.typescriptlang.org/) development.
 When complete, this app will support: